cboyce183/Zendomo/README.md

-# Hello from the Zendomo Team
+# Hello from the Zendama Team

 Zendomo is a byzantine fault tolerant consensus based blockchain, implemented using Hyperledger Fabric and Hyperledger Composer, for the Zendama platform.